 Research by the University of Minnesota and North Dakota State University showed that reduced tillage systems increased crop residue cover and reduced soil erosion while having a minimal effect on crop yields.
 These results are often accompanied by lower tillage management costs (equipment, fuel and labor) compared to aggressive tillage systems.

-On-farm research was conducted by University of Minnesota researchers from 2010 through 2012 in west-central Minnesota near Clarkfield.
+On-farm studies were conducted by University of Minnesota researchers from 2010 through 2012 in west-central Minnesota near Clarkfield.
 They compared four full-width tillage systems with varying crop residue levels in a corn-soybean rotation.

 Tillage treatments included the following:

-- Strip-till (ST): A fall strip-till treatment consisting of fluted coulter and residue managers, followed by notched coulters that build a 3- to 4- inch berm.
+- Strip-till (ST): A fall strip-till treatment consisted of fluted coulter and residue managers, followed by a mole knife that operated 6to 8 inches deep, followed by notched coulters that built a 3- to 4- inch berm.

 - Vertical-till (VT): Fall vertical-till pass plus a spring vertical-till pass.
-Either large wavy coulters or a gang of coulters operated at a less-than-4-degree angle.
+Either large wavy coulters or a gang of coulters operated at less than 4-degree angle.

 - Chisel plow/vertical-till (CP/VT) rotation: Fall chisel plow plus spring field cultivation before planting corn rotated with a fall vertical-till pass, plus a spring vertical-till pass system before planting soybeans.